Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Anil Jain

-No, you’re talking about Consolidated.
+No, you’re talking about consolidated.
 Consolidated.
-I mean obviously we, we, we, we don’t have such a long projections to make over here.
-But substantial business will be between Ash and Coal and Wind Mobility will again get demos.
+I mean, obviously we don’t have such a long projections to make over here.
+But substantial business will be between ash and coal and wind.
+Mobility will again get demerged.
 So it will be a separate entity and there won’t be any consolidation.

 Vivek Joshi